-The paper presents the findings on factors affecting construction workers' safety behavior, validated by the industry experts.
-These factors were compiled from an in-depth literature review and further validated by a group of experts from the industry.
-In this paper, the identified factors are presented under two categories; namely, personal and organizational.
-Under personal category, study identified seven factors, namely, age, marital status, having dependents, educational level, knowledge on safety, industry experience, gender, and habits.
+This paper presents the findings on factors affecting construction workers' safety behavior, validated by the industry experts.
+First, the abstract of the paper together with the methodology adapted are presented.
+Next, existing concepts, theories, and literature from numerous disciplines reviewed to provide the theoretical grounding for the research are discussed.
+Then, the main research findings, those been the factors affecting construction workers' safety behavior, from literature and as validated by the experts are presented under two categories; namely, personal and organizational.
+Under personal category, study identified seven factors, namely, age, marital status, having dependents, educational level, and knowledge on safety, industry experience, gender, and habits.
 Management commitment, proper OSH systems and feedback mechanisms, continuous monitoring, training and awareness for workers, empowering the workforce, and reporting of occupational accidents are the six factors identified under organizational category.

-These factors affecting construction workers' safety behavior are used to develop a prototype model to illustrate how the safety behavior is affected by various factors and how it ultimately affect the whole organization's safety performance.
+Finally, a model is been developed to illustrate how the safety behavior is affected by various factors and how it ultimately affect the whole organization's safety performance.

 However, as it appears, numerous other influencing factors have to be considered to obtain a comprehensive understanding about the Sri Lankan context, because the factors affecting safety behaviors may differ from country to country and region to region.
-Further, the prototype model may be a useful tool for construction organizations to lift up safety behaviour of construction workers.
+Thus, the authors plan to develop the model in the future contributions.
+Furthermore, the same research approach may be successfully applied outside the construction industry.
+For example, it could be applied to other labor-intensive industries, such as manufacturing.